LANCET COUNTDOWN ON HEALTH AND CLIMATE CHANGE

 THE LANCET COUNTDOWN

-The Lancet Countdown: Tracking Progress on Health and Climate Change is an international, multi-disciplinary collaboration that exists to monitor the links between public health and climate change.
-It brings together 38 academic institutions and United Nations agencies from every continent, drawing on the expertise of climate scientists, engineers, economists, political scientists, public health professionals, and doctors.
-Each year, the Lancet Countdown publishes an annual assessment of the state of climate change and human health, seeking to provide decision-makers with access to high-quality evidence-based policy guidance.
-For the full 2022 assessment, visit https://www.thelancet.com/countdown-health-climate.
+The Lancet Countdown: Tracking Progress on Health and Climate Change is a multi-disciplinary collaboration monitoring the links between health and climate change.
+It brings togethers lead researchers from 43 academic institutions and UN agencies in every continent, publishing annual updates of its findings to provide decision-makers with high-quality evidence-based recommendations.
+For its 2023 assessment, visit https://www.lancetcountdown.org/.

 THE AMERICAN PUBLIC HEALTH ASSOCIATION

-Recommended Citation: Lancet Countdown, 2022: 2022 Lancet Countdown on Health and Climate Change Policy Brief for the United States of America.
-Beyeler NS*, DeJarnett NK*, Lester PK, Hess JJ, Salas RN.
+Lancet Countdown, 2023: 2023 Lancet Countdown on Health and Climate Change Policy Brief for the United States of America.
+Beyeler NS, Knappenberger P, Hess JJ, Salas RN.
 Lancet Countdown U.S. Policy Brief, London, United Kingdom, 20 pp.